xamarin/xamarin-macios/docs/website/mtouch-errors.md

 The assembly causing the issue is named in the error message.
 In order to fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

+### <a name="MT2103"/>MT2103: Error processing assembly '\*': *

+An unexpected error occured when processing an assembly.

+The assembly causing the issue is named in the error message.
+In order to fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 # MT3xxx: AOT error messages

 <!--